ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

 !!! example

     - **Settings --> Discovery & Snapshots --> Snapshot Retention --> Create
-      Snapshots Periodically** is set to create snapshots every day at 6AM.
+      Snapshots Periodically** is set to create snapshots every day at 6 AM.

-    - **Settings --> Configuration Management --> Schedule** is set to create device configuration backups every day at 11PM.
+    - **Settings --> Configuration Management --> Schedule** is set to create device configuration backups every day at 11 PM.

-    - The new device will be found at 6AM, but since its configuration backup is scheduled for 11PM, you will need to wait until the next day to be sure that its configuration is pulled.
+    - The new device will be found at 6 AM, but since its configuration backup is scheduled for 11 PM, you will need to wait until the next day to be sure that its configuration is pulled.

 !!! tip